leifgehrmann/lego-art-map-generator/README.md

 |------------------------------------------------------|------------------------------------------------------|------------------------------------------------------|------------------------------------------------------|------------------------------------------------------|
 | ![LEGO map with colours](readme_files/step_1_x3.png) | ![LEGO map with colours](readme_files/step_2_x3.png) | ![LEGO map with colours](readme_files/step_3_x3.png) | ![LEGO map with colours](readme_files/step_4_x3.png) | ![LEGO map with colours](readme_files/step_5_x3.png) |

+The [Makefile](/Makefile) has some examples of how the scripts are used in practice.

 ### Step 1 - Coastline generation

 This step comes in two varieties.

-To recreate the world map similar to the LEGO world map, you'll run this script:
+To recreate the world map similar to the LEGO world map, run this script:

 ```commandline
 poetry run python map_generator/step_1_land_grayscale_world_map.py step_1.png
 ```

-To generate a custom map of a specific part of the globe, you'll run this other script, which takes in numerous parameters for controlling the projection.
+To generate a custom map of a specific part of the globe, run this other script, which takes in numerous parameters for controlling the projection.
 This includes `center` (longitude/latitude), `scale` (meters per pixel), `rotation` (Degrees).
 The UTM projection is used, and will adapt to the `center` position you pick to minimize distortion.
-You can also control the size of the canvas using `size`.
+The size of the canvas can also be controlled using `size`.

 ```commandline